The 20 Best Laryngeal Nerve Damage Doctors Near Me in Durham, NC

 Offers Telehealth

-Robert Buckmire is an Otolaryngologist in Chapel Hill, North Carolina.
+Robert Buckmire is an Otolaryngologist practicing medicine in Chapel Hill, North Carolina.
 Dr. Buckmire is rated as a Distinguished provider by MediFind in the treatment of Laryngeal Nerve Damage.
-His top areas of expertise are Spasmodic Dysphonia, Vocal Cord Dysfunction, Laryngeal Nerve Damage, Laryngectomy, and Endoscopy.
-Dr. Buckmire is currently accepting new patients.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Spasmodic Dysphonia, Vocal Cord Dysfunction, Laryngeal Nerve Damage, Laryngectomy, and Endoscopy.

 Experienced in Laryngeal Nerve Damage